jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Screenshot of the Logged in message.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image146.png "Logged in message")

 5. If you run the app using localhost, ensure connection strings for all of the web.config files in the solution have the placeholders removed with actual values.
-Search on web.config in the solution explorer to come up with the list.
+Search on web.config in the Visual Studio Solution Explorer to come up with the list.

     ![In Solution Explorer, the following path is expanded: API\\Contoso.Apps.PaymentGateway\\Areas\\HelpPage\\Views.
 In the Views folder, Web.config is selected.
 In addition, the Web.config file is highlighted in several other folders.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image154.png "Solution Explorer")